 Purchases that require cost consideration create anxiety around affordability, particularly when customers lack clear visibility of available cost-reducing options.
 Value-conscious customers focus increasingly on total savings, not just base or list price.

-We ran a unmoderated think-out-loud study (n=30) on trade-in integrated into the purchase process to gather feedback on the improved grading as they went through the experience.
+We ran an unmoderated think-out-loud study (n=30) on trade-in integrated into the purchase process to gather feedback on the improved grading as they went through the experience.

-Participants found the trade-in documentation helpful in assessing the condition of their phones.
+Participants found the trade-in experience helpful in assessing the condition of their phones.
+Visual, interaction, and system-level patterns, ensured flows were intuitive, scalable, and accessible across multiple platforms.

 Almost all participants were satisfied with the explanation of when and why a phone might be rejected.
-This paired with updated, more competitive operations criteria on what qualified for rejection.
+Alongside updated, more competitive operational rejection criteria, we ensured every decision was tied to customer needs and measurable business outcomes.

-Offering the right call to act, at the right time, in the right place will improve the customer experience.
-Once the customer receives their purchase they are will receive reminders from a variety of surfaces to properly prepare their trade-in to avoid rejection or downgrade in value.
+Offering the right call to action, at the right time, in the right place will improve the customer experience.
+Once the customer receives their purchase they will receive reminders from a variety of channels and surfaces to properly prepare their trade-in to avoid rejection or downgrade in value.